 - By default, the new File Request experience is enabled for all managed users who are editors, owners, or co-owners of a folder.

-- Specify the breadth of access to File Request -- to all your managed users or only a subset of users, or disable the feature entirely.
+- Specify the breadth of access to File Request.
+You can grant access to all your managed users or groups, only a subset of users or groups, or disable the feature entirely.
 To do this, click Configure Users, click the option you want, and then click Save.

-- Please note you can only specifically allow or deny up to 100 managed users at this time
+- You can allow or deny up to 100 managed users and 100 groups.